 - Help your child to sound out the letters in words and then to ‘push’ the sounds together to make a whole word.
 Try not to refer to the letters by their names.
 Help your child to focus on the sounds.
 You can hear how to say the sounds correctly at this link: https://www.youtube.com/watch?v=s6OiU2h3sUI&t=5s

-- If your child brings home a book they seem familiar with, encourage your child to tell you the story out loud; ask them questions about things that happen or what they think about some of the characters in the story.
+- If your child brings home a book they seem familiar with, encourage them to tell you the story out loud; ask them questions about things that happen or what they think about some of the characters in the story.

-- We know parents and carers are very busy people.
-However, if you can find time to read to your child as much as possible, it helps them to learn about books and stories.
+- We know parents and carers are very busy people; however, if you can find time to read to your child, it helps them to learn about books and stories.
 They also learn new words, what they mean and the rhythm of storytelling.
-Showing that you are interested in reading yourself and talking about reading as a family can support your child to develop a love of reading.
+Showing that you are interested in reading yourself and talking about books and stories as a family can support your child to develop a love of reading.

 - Support your child to watch and engage with the RWI videos that will be sent home in Reception, Year 1 and Year 2.
 These videos are a fantastic resource which reflect a part of the lesson we deliver in school.
 They consist of several important activities which develop children’s phonic and reading skills and can be used on smartphones, tablets and other electronic devices.
 They can be accessed independently by the children or can be something which everyone gets involved with.
 Watching and accessing these on a regular basis will support your child’s development and progress.